mapassos/SQL/README.md

 <h2>SQL</h2>
 A bunch of notebooks with SQL queries and whatnots.

 These notebooks are only meant to be viewed because I created my own database to learn.
-There might be some notebooks where I'm using a free cloud database.
+There might be some notebooks where I'm using a free cloud database, so they might work if the free period hasn't expired.